outlearn-content/outlearn-olp-spec/olp-spec.md

 ### Context Pages and Module Prefaces

-Context Pages (aka "Path Pages", or just "Pages") are simple rendered Markdown pages, specific to the Path, which act as interstitials and contextualize the surrounding Modules for your audience.
+Context Pages (aka "Path Pages", or just "Pages") are simple rendered Markdown pages, specific to the Path, which give structure to the path and contextualize the surrounding Modules for your audience.
 Pages have varied uses, including:

 * Introduction to a Path.
 What should your learners expect to get out of this?
 Why did you choose to assemble this particular set of Modules together?
 * Important context before beginning a Module.
 Maybe this next Module has some gotchas to look out for.
 Maybe you want to point out in advance why this content is particularly relevant within your project or organization.